kyouko-taiga/swift-thoughts/_posts/2017-02-17-case_against_subclassing.md

 ```

 And we're finished.
-The complete code of this protocol-oriented version is available in the annexes of this tutorial.
+The complete code of this protocol-oriented version is available [here]({{ site.baseurl }}annexes/2017-02-17/protocol_oriented.swift).

-## Comparing Two Approaches
+## Comparing the Two Approaches

-Is there a better approach?
 If we compare the file sizes, the protocol-oriented version is 118 lines,
 while the object-oriented version is 90.
 The difference isn't so big but still favors the object-oriented version.
-So why is this chapter called "A Case Against Class Inheritance"?
+So why is this post is called "A Case Against Class Inheritance"?

 First of all, now that we only have value types,
 we can safely forget about object copies or unintended captured references.